 What is a straw bale building?

 Straw bale buildings have super-insulating walls made out of stacked straw bales.
 In most jurisdictions wood or steel framing is integrated into the walls as the structural support of the building, though historically straw bales have acted as the building structure.
 Straw bales come from a highly renewable and environmentally friendly resource – most commonly the straws used are leftover stalks from California rice crops.
-Hubbell & Hubbell Architects has designed and permitted 25 straw bale buildings in San Diego County.
+Hubbell & Hubbell Architects has designed and permitted over 40 straw bale buildings in San Diego County and is currently working on the first permitted straw bale home in LA County!

 Benefits of Building with Straw Bales